 Realizations about... ... the takeaways that readers are experiencing, ... the need for this approach in education, ... and about me.
 One of Sue's Takeaways: Christine and I intentionally wrote the book so it didn't have to be read as a whole.
 The intention was for readers to read the chapter(s) that popped out to them, grab nuggets and role with them.
 In our chat with Sue, it was clear that she gravitated to one chapter in particular - decluttering instructional strategies and assessment.
 While it was completely satisfying to hear that our intention was achieved, the conversation we had about strategically choosing low-prep yet high leverage instructional practices that cross time, content, and grade level was exactly the thinking we hoped readers would consider and run with.
 Needed Approach in the Field: The book is called The Minimalist Teacher, yes, but it's written in a way that we hoped would pull in any educator, regardless of role.
 Our field is a volatile place and we are not seeing much being done to truly support teachers and giving them time and autonomy to focus on teaching, and keeping themselves well.
 The minimalist movement is about much more than decluttering closets and cupboards.
 It's a transformative process that can potentially change how educators feel about remaining in the field.
 About Me: After our last couple of conversations with folks for podcast recordings, I'm realizing more and more how much I really do rely on this way of thinking and living.
 It's a natural process for me to question and find the purpose of what I'm doing.
 There are definitely times when I lose site of my purpose and I have to reprioritize, but I am more aware now how helpful this really is.
 10/27/2021 0 Comments Five Things a DayThis morning in a team meeting - somehow - we jumped into a short but meaningful chat about "things".

 It's not a foreign idea for us to talk about things in our spaces, items we've collected, etc. I always get excited to hear about how people sort and organize their items and collections.
 But I love even more when people talk about how they up with ways to reduce the amount of things in their spaces.
 Removing items can make us feel anxious when we think of this potentially time-consuming and emotionally-charged task.
 I was super excited to hear how a teammate is implementing the "5 things" rule.
 Each day, she chooses five things to remove from her space - anything - as long as there are five things.
 She does this is a way to ensure she is successful AND instead of thinking of ALL: the things she wishes she could get rid of - that's too much to think about for anyone!
 If you're looking for a solid entry point to minimalism at home, in the office, or classroom, this is a great one!
 You could even remove just ONE thing - it's the perfect starting point if you feel a bit weary about making these changes.
-And who knows, maybe you will influence someone else to join in the journey with you!
-10/21/2021 0 Comments A Dope SpacePeering into people's spaces is something that we have gotten used to over the last year and a half.
-We have been getting glimpses of people's home lives through our little Zoom boxes, getting to know each other in ways we perhaps had never anticipated.
+And who knows, maybe you will influence someone else to join in the journey with you! |

 Archives